matrix-org/matrix-spec-proposals/specification/41_end_to_end_encryption.rst

 Downloading Keys
 ~~~~~~~~~~~~~~~~

-Keys are downloaded a collection of signed JSON objects.
+Keys are downloaded as a collection of signed JSON objects.
 There
 will be JSON object per device per user.
 If one of the user's
 devices doesn't support end-to-end encryption then their
 homeserver will synthesise a JSON object without any device keys